reviewpad/reviewpad/README.md

 }
 ```

-For the argument `-e` you case use either a GitHub event from a Reviewpad GitHub Action run or a GitHub event from a Reviewpad GitHub App run.

-#### Using a GitHub event from a Reviewpad GitHub App run
+#### How to get the GitHub event (internal use only)

+The `-e` flag is mandatory to run the debugger.

+It represents the GitHub event that you wish to run the reviewpad.yml file against.

+To extract a GitHub event, you can use the following steps:

 1. Navigate to the logs of the Reviewpad GitHub App run where you wish to copy the event from.
-You can use the following query to filter the events payload `{$.level=debug && $.msg="request received" }`.
+You can use the following query to filter the events payload `{$.level=debug && $.msg="request received" && $.request_received.delivery_id=<DELIVERY_ID> }`.
 2. Copy the content inside the property `body`.
 3. Paste the content inside a file (e.g. `my_event.json`) and save it under `cli > debugdata`.
 4. This content is an escape JSON string.
 Use the [JSON Parse & Stringify](https://marketplace.visualstudio.com/items?itemName=nextfaze.json-parse-stringify) extension to parse the content by pressing `Ctrl+Shift+P` and searching for `JSON: Parse Stringified JSON`.
-5. Rename the root properties `type` and `payload ` to `event_name` and `event` respectively.
+5. Rename the root property `eventType` to `event_name`.
+6. Rename the root property `eventPayload` to `event`.
-6. Update the argument `-e` to point to the full path of the file you just created.
+7. Update the argument `-e` to point to the full path of the file you just created.

 You can then run the debugger by pressing F5.